DeeEmm/DeeEmm/_pages/about.md

 # About DeeEmm
 ---
 <BR>
 DeeEmm is simply a coding pseudonym.
-It the phonetic spelling of the letters 'DM'.
+It's the phonetic spelling of the letters 'DM'.

 What does it mean?
 Those who know, know.

 <BR>